Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Recreational UAV use prohibited on beaches; allowed only on private property with permission.
-Commercial use requires permit and possibly a fee for frequent operations.
-No operations within 500 feet of venues, outdoor special events, or gulf beach areas without both FAA and city administrator approval.
+Recreational drones prohibited on beaches.
+No launch/land/operate within 500 feet of venues, special events, or gulf beach areas without FAA and city administrator written approval.
+Commercial operations require permits.

 View source